If you feel like anxiety among teens is rampant, you’re right.

 It can be too much for anyone, but especially for a teen.
 While we need to accept this reality, we also need to learn to set boundaries in our order to bring balance to our lives.

-Coping strategies come from the top down, and parents need to emulate the traits they want their teens to exhibit.
+Coping strategies for teenage anxiety come from the top down, and parents need to emulate the traits they want their teens to exhibit.

 How to Cope with Anxiety